Beginner's Guide

 Platform Best For Fees Pros

-eBay Everything, especially electronics & collectibles ~13% Huge audience, auction option, buyer trust
+eBay Everything, especially electronics, collectibles, trading cards ~13-15% Huge audience, auction option, buyer trust

-StockX Sneakers, streetwear, trading cards 9-10% Anonymous, no photos needed, price transparency
+StockX Sneakers, streetwear, trading cards, electronics 9-10% Anonymous, no photos needed, price transparency

-Grailed Men's fashion, streetwear, designer 9% + PayPal Fashion-focused audience, great for rare pieces
+Grailed Men's fashion, streetwear, designer ~13% Fashion-focused audience, great for rare pieces

 Beginner Tip: Start with one platform, learn it well, then expand. eBay is the most versatile for beginners.